-Blueberry, Citrus and Peach Department
+Blueberry and Citrus Department

 Each exhibitor will be allowed to show and sell only one plant in this department.
-It may be one blueberry plant, OR one citrus tree, OR one peach tree.
+It may be one blueberry plant, OR one citrus tree.
 This is a contest organized solely for the purpose of recognizing participants' skills in growing containerized blueberry plants, citrus trees or peach trees and rewarding participants by providing an auction for each of these plant types.

-Blueberry plants, citrus trees and peach trees entered must have been purchased in April, 2019 from the Polk County Citrus Advisory Blueberry Plant/Citrus Tree/Peach Tree Sale.
+Blueberry plants, citrus trees and peach trees entered must have been purchased in April, 2020 from the Polk County Citrus Advisory Blueberry Plant/Citrus Tree/ Sale.